uva-cs/dsa2/pa/pa3/index.md

 ### Input description

+The first line of the input will be the number of test cases in the file.  ***THIS IS AN UPDATE***

-The input file contains several test cases, each in the following format: The input begins with a line containing one integer $n \ (1 \leq n \leq 106)$, which is the number of rooms in your daycare.
+Each test case begins with a line containing one integer $n \ (1 \leq n \leq 106)$, which is the number of rooms in your daycare.
 Following this are $n$ lines, each describing a room as two integers $C_i$ and $N_i$, the capacity of each room currently and the capacity of that room after remodeling.

 &nbsp;